 Feeling sleepy after a big Thanksgiving meal is a common occurrence.

 Many believe it to be caused by the high amount of the amino acid tryptophan found in Turkey.

-Yet, pretty much all meats contain the same larger amount of tryptophan as turkey.
+Yet, pretty much all meats contain the same, or larger, amount of tryptophan as turkey.